9 FAM 402.10

 (5) (U) An approved H-2B petition generally will be valid through the expiration of the related labor certification;

-(6) (U) An H-3 petition for an alien trainee may be approved for a period of up to two years; and
+(6) (U) An H-3 petition for a beneficiary trainee may be approved for a period of up to two years; and

-(7) (U) An H-3 petition for an alien participating in a special education exchange program may be approved for a period of up to 18 months.
+(7) (U) An H-3 petition for a beneficiary participating in a special education exchange program may be approved for a period of up to 18 months.

 b.
 (U) Petition Extension: A petitioner wishing to extend the validity of a petition must file a request for a petition extension to USCIS, using Form I-129, Petition for a Nonimmigrant Worker.
 Only DHS can extend the validity of a petition.